Harold Legg: Backstory

 Dr Legg first appears in EastEnders when it begins on 19 February 1985.
 He is the local doctor for Walford, where he had lived most of his life, opening his practice there in 1947.

 His Jewish family had moved out of the East End when Oswald Mosley began his fascist marches in the 1930s.
+(It was at the Battle of Cable Street that he met his wife Judith.)
 They moved to Finchley in North London, but young Harold commuted daily to his East End grammar school, to avoid any disruption to his education.
 He went to St Bartholomew's Hospital to start his medical training in 1940, treated air raid casualties, and met and married a non-Jewish nurse, named Judith Martin.
 They bought a small house in Albert Square.
 They lived there happily, but during the war a German bomb exploded near number 5 Albert Square and killed Judith.
 He never remarried, despite the hard work of matchmaking aunts and Dr Legg since devotes his life to keeping the residents of Albert Square healthy.